Madhubala filmography

-Madhubala (1933–1969) was an Indian actress and producer who appeared in 73 Hindi-language films in a career spanning from the early 1940s to the mid-1960s.
-She made her debut at age 9 playing an uncredited role in the romantic musical Basant (1942).
-In 1944, she signed a contract with Ranjit Movietone, under which she featured in minor roles for the next two years.
-The contract ended in 1947, prompting director Kidar Sharma to cast Madhubala as the leading lady in the drama Neel Kamal (1947).
-Although a commercial failure, the film garnered her critical praise, and she subsequently rose to prominence after playing key characters in the drama Lal Dupatta (1948) and the horror film Mahal (1949).
-For a brief period, Madhubala continued starring in a number of successful productions, including the romantic musical Dulari (1949), the dramas Beqasoor (1950) and Sangdil (1952), and the romances Badal (1951) and Tarana (1951), frequently collaborating with actors such as Dev Anand, Dilip Kumar and Prem Nath.
+Madhubala (1933–1969) was an Indian actress and producer who appeared in 72 films during a career spanning from the early 1940s to the mid-1960s.
+She made her debut at the age of nine in an uncredited role in Basant (1942).
+In 1944, she signed a contract with Ranjit Studios, under which she featured in minor roles for the next two years.
+Upon the contract's expiration in 1947, director Kidar Sharma cast Madhubala as the leading lady in the drama Neel Kamal.
+The film was a commercial failure but garnered her critical praise, and she subsequently rose to prominence with the drama Lal Dupatta (1948) and the horror film Mahal (1949), which was one of the biggest box office successes of the decade.
+Madhubala then starred in a string of successful productions, including Dulari (1949), Beqasoor (1950), Badal (1951), Tarana (1951) and Sangdil (1952), frequently collaborating with actors Dev Anand, Dilip Kumar, and Prem Nath.